 A hybrid resume can be useful if you fall under any of these circumstances.

-For example – A Hybrid resume would be perfect for someone targeting a position as a software developer where most of their experience is as a graphic designer.
+For example, a Hybrid resume would be perfect for people targeting a position as a software developer when most of their experience is as a graphic designer.
 They could list technical skills and projects they have worked on that are relevant to the position they’re targeting.

 The Hybrid is also a good choice for someone just entering the workforce or new graduates.
 This allows you to focus on skills, projects or specific experience that is relevant to the position you’re targeting.

-For example – A hybrid resume would be good for a new graduate who is targeting an entry level accounting position.
+For example, a hybrid resume would be good for new graduates targeting an entry level accounting position.
 They may have work experience but it’s not likely that it’s related to accounting.
-The candidate can include skills and some experience from an unrelated position that involved a skills useful in accounting.
+The candidate can include skills and some experience from an unrelated position that involved skills useful in accounting.
 For example, the candidate could have used Excel in a sales job which is a very useful skill for accounting.